luci/luci-go/resultdb/README.md

 Then run go test as usual.

-> Note: If you run tests on mac, please start Docker Desktop before running tests.
+> Note: If you run tests on Mac, please start Docker Desktop before running tests.